vmmc2/Competitive-Programming/README.md

 # Competitive-Programming
 Solutions for Programming Problems from Codeforces, Iudex, SPOJ, UVA, AtCoder and other online judges.
-It also contains solutions of LeetCode problems...
+It also contains solutions of LeetCode problems.

 ## AtCoder: 34 Problems Solved.
 ## Codeforces: 93 Problems Solved.